emacs-lsp/lsp-mode/docs/tutorials/CPP-guide.md

 To understand your source code, `clangd` needs to know the compiler flags that are used to build the project.
 (This is just a fact of life in C++, source files are not self-contained).

-By default, `clangd` will assume your code is built as `clang` `some_file.cc`, and you’ll probably get spurious errors about missing `#included` files, etc. There are a couple of ways to fix this.
-You may read about them in [installation](https://clangd.llvm.org/installation.html "clangd installation") or in https://sarcasm.github.io/notes/dev/compilation-database.html.
+By default, `clangd` will assume your code is built as `clang some_file.cc`, and you’ll probably get spurious errors about missing `#include` files, etc. There are a couple of ways to fix this.
+You may read about them in [clangd installation](https://clangd.llvm.org/installation.html) or in https://sarcasm.github.io/notes/dev/compilation-database.html.

 In order to generate `compile_commands.json` for `Emacs` itself I have found that [Bear](https://github.com/rizsotto/Bear) works fine.